graphql/graphql-spec/spec/Section 6 -- Execution.md

 in the response.

-If the result of resolving a field is {null} (either because the function to resolve the field returned `null` or because an error occurred), and that field is of a `Non-Null` type, then a field error is thrown.
+If the result of resolving a field is {null} (either because the function to resolve the field returned {null} or because an error occurred), and that field is of a `Non-Null` type, then a field error is thrown.
 The error must be added to the {"errors"} list in the response.